DustHoff/terraform-provider-webrequest/docs/resources/restcall.md

 - `create` (Object) manipulate the behavior for object creation (see [below for nested schema](#nestedatt--create))
 - `delete` (Object) manipulate the behavior for deleting the object (see [below for nested schema](#nestedatt--delete))
 - `header` (Map of String) map of request header
+- `ignorestatuscode` (Boolean) ignores the statuscode on response validation
 - `key` (String) primary key of the received object, to generate/manipulate the request url
 - `read` (Object) manipulate the behavior for reading the object (see [below for nested schema](#nestedatt--read))
 - `update` (Object) manipulate the behavior for updating the object (see [below for nested schema](#nestedatt--update))